 Despite the growing recognition of the importance of early sign language exposure, the field is not without its knowledge gaps.
 It is essential to determine the most effective timing and intensity of early sign language exposure for different hearing-impaired populations; comparative studies are needed to assess the effectiveness of early sign language exposure compared to other communication interventions.
-Limited research has examined the long-term effects of early sign language exposure on hearing-impaired children's language development, and research should explore how cultural and linguistic factors influence the effectiveness of early sign language exposure and the development of sign languages tailored to specific communities.
-The findings of a systematic review suggest that early sign language exposure may positively impact language development.
-Still, more research is needed to confirm this and identify the optimal age and intensity of sign language exposure (15).
+Limited research has examined the long-term effects of early sign language exposure on hearing-impaired children's language development, and additional research should explore how cultural and linguistic factors influence the effectiveness of early sign language exposure and the development of sign languages tailored to specific communities.
+The findings of a systematic review suggest that early sign language exposure may positively impact language development, but more research is needed to confirm this and identify the optimal age and intensity of sign language exposure (15).

-In response to these limitations, this systematic review aims to comprehensively synthesize the existing literature on sign language and the impact of early exposure on language development in deaf and hard-of-hearing children, assess potential heterogeneity, and find its possible causes.
+In response to these limitations, this systematic review aims to comprehensively synthesize the existing literature on sign language and the impact of early exposure on language development in deaf and hard-of-hearing children, assess potential heterogeneity, and identify its possible causes.

 Methods

 The protocol of the present study was registered in the International Prospective Register of Systematic Reviews (PROSPERO) with identification number CRD42023402357.
 There were two protocol amendments.
-First, considering the extended review time, we broadened the literature search to include publications up to April 2024.
-Second, due to insufficient information in the existing literature on the mental health assessment of sign language users, we decided to eliminate this section from our review.
+First, considering the extended review timeline, we broadened the literature search to include publications up to April 2024.
+Second, due to insufficient information in the existing literature on the mental health assessment of sign language users, we decided to remove this section from our review.

-Search Strategy
+Search strategy

-We employed a systematic and rigorous search strategy to identify related studies, ensuring a comprehensive literature review.
-This search was conducted across multiple electronic databases, including PubMed/MEDLINE, Web of Science, Scopus, EMBASE, and Scholar Google from 1995 until April 2024., with no restrictions placed on language.
-We translated non-English papers using Google Translate.
-Additionally, grey literature, including ProQuest for related theses/dissertations, Scopus and Web of Science for conference papers, and a reference list of primary studies, will be searched, and hand searching will be done for the last 6 months' publications from the Journal of Deaf Studies and Deaf Education and Frontiers in Psychology.
-(Supplementary file 1)
+We employed a systematic and rigorous search strategy to identify relevant studies, ensuring a comprehensive literature review.
+This search was conducted across multiple electronic databases, including PubMed/MEDLINE, Web of Science, Scopus, EMBASE, and Google Scholar, from 1995 until April 2024, with no language restrictions.
+Non-English papers were translated using Google Translate.
+Additionally, grey literature-including ProQuest for relevant theses/dissertations, Scopus and Web of Science for conference papers, and reference lists of primary studies-was searched.
+Hand-searching was performed for the most recent six months of publications from the Journal of Deaf Studies and Deaf Education and Frontiers in Psychology (Supplementary File 1).

-Search Terms and Keywords
+Search terms and keywords

-The search strategy was developed using a combination of Medical Subject Headings (MeSH) terms and keywords, and we used expert opinions and previous primary and secondary studies.
+The search strategy was developed using a combination of Medical Subject Headings (MeSH) terms, keywords, expert opinions, and findings from previous primary and secondary studies.
 The following key terms and their variations were used:

-("Sign Language" OR "Deaf Sign Language" OR "Sign Communication" OR "Manual Communication")

-- ("Language Development" OR "Language Acquisition" OR "Language Skills" OR "Communication Development") - ("Language test " OR " speech intelligibility")
+- ("Sign Language" OR "Deaf Sign Language" OR "Sign Communication" OR "Manual Communication") - ("Language Development" OR "Language Acquisition" OR "Language Skills" OR "Communication Development") - ("Language test" OR "Speech intelligibility") (corrected spacing)

-Inclusion and Exclusion Criteria
+Inclusion and exclusion criteria